-For a long time now Google had been advocating for HTTPS and encouraging website owners to adopt the secure protocol.
-It even went as far as making HTTPS a ranking signal, hoping that the SEO world will help push HTTPS to popularity by rewarding secure websites.
-In this regard, China had been lagging behind other major online markets in adopting the more secure protocol.
+For a long time now, Google has been advocating for HTTPS and encouraging website owners to adopt the secure protocol.
+It even went as far as making HTTPS a ranking signal, hoping that the SEO world would help push HTTPS to popularity by rewarding secure websites.
+In this regard, China has been lagging behind other major online markets in adopting the more secure protocol.

-This was a big hurdle for multinational companies to have move their global web infrastructure to HTTPS to benefit from Google’s stance, because they would need to find an alternative solution just to cater to the Chinese market.
+This was a big hurdle for multinational companies to move their global web infrastructure to HTTPS to benefit from Google’s stance, because they would need to find an alternative solution just to cater to the Chinese market.

 This situation is now improving.
 Baidu announced that on May 25th 2016, its web spider will now fully support HTTPS crawling and indexing.
 This means that HTTPS websites will not longer suffer from non-indexation due to a secure protocol.

 With this change, HTTPS and HTTP versions will now be treated as one single site.
 In fact, from our testing, Baidu does not display whether a URL is HTTP or HTTPS on the search engine result pages.
-As a result, it is theoretically possible for HTTP and HTTPS pages to be considered duplicates of each other, and therefore webmasters wishing to take advantage of the secure HTTPS protocol should set up 301 redirects from HTTP pages to respective HTTPS pages and collapse their website into a fully HTTPS website.
+As a result, it is theoretically possible for HTTP and HTTPS pages to be considered duplicates of each other; therefore, webmasters wishing to take advantage of the secure HTTPS protocol should set up 301 redirects from HTTP pages to respective HTTPS pages and collapse their website into a fully HTTPS website.

 Baidu Webmaster Tools have also begun to accept HTTPS website verification to support this change.